Kingwolf123/cod4-promod-server-installer/README.md

 The project provides the **installer scripts, startup scripts, FastDL launcher, folder structure, and editable config flow** needed to get a COD4 Promod server running with **COD4X**, **Python FastDL**, and **Windows Terminal**.

 This repository does **not** distribute the base game, COD4X binaries for redistribution, or Promod assets.
-It is the automation layer around your own game and mod files.
+It is the automation layer.

 ## COD4X and Promod Links